SOP-Bench: Complex Industrial SOPs for Evaluating LLM Agents: Agents for automating SOPs

 \section{Agents for automating SOPs}

-To evaluate the effectiveness of LLM-based agents in executing synthetically generated SOPs that mimic their real-world counterparts, we implement two complementary agent architectures in SOP-Bench: (a) \textbf{Function Calling (FC) Agent} and (b) \textbf{ReAct Agent}.
-Both agents utilize Anthropic's \href{https://www.anthropic.com/news/claude-3-5-sonnet}{Claude 3.5 Sonnet v2} model, leveraging Claude's native tool-calling interface to dynamically invoke external functions/APIs during task execution.
+To evaluate the effectiveness of LLM-based agents in executing industry grade SOPs, we implement two complementary agent architectures in SOP-Bench: (a) \textbf{Function Calling (FC) Agent} and (b) \textbf{ReAct Agent}.
+These implementations serve as baseline agents to demonstrate SOP-Bench's evaluation capabilities and are not intended to represent optimal architectures.
+We encourage the research community to develop and publish more sophisticated agent designs using SOP-Bench as the evaluation framework.
+Both baseline agents utilize LLM's native tool-calling interface to dynamically invoke tools/APIs during task execution.
 More details on these two agents are in Appendix ~\ref{appendix:technical_details_on_agents}.

+\textbf{FC Agent} is a prompt-driven, lightweight execution engine leveraging native tool calling capabilities of LLMs.
+It accepts SOP text and task input, maintains a conversation loop with the LLM, and processes tool calls iteratively (up to 10 iterations).
+When the model triggers a tool use event, the agent executes the corresponding function via a ToolManager and returns results to the model.
+Final outputs are enclosed in XML tags for structured parsing.

+\textbf{ReAct Agent} is built on a custom ReAct framework implementation~\cite{yao2023react}, designed for SOPs with complex branching logic and multi-step reasoning.
+It interleaves reasoning traces (Thoughts) with tool calls (Actions), feeding Observations back into the reasoning loop for up to 15 iterations.
+The agent enforces that at least one tool is executed before conclusions, maintaining comprehensive execution traces including intermediate steps and tool call records.
+More details on these two agents are in Appendix ~\ref{appendix:technical_details_on_agents}.

 We evaluate both agents on SOP-Bench using standardized scripts that: (1) load SOP documents and structured task datasets; (2) convert each task into natural language instructions; and (3) execute agents while logging outputs, tool traces, and reasoning steps.
 To simulate API calls, each dataset includes precomputed inputs and outputs for every tool call, stored as columns.
 These mocks replace live APIs to enable stable, reproducible evaluation without runtime variability.
 In deployment, they would be swapped for real APIs.
-For some SOPs, we also compare intermediate decisions, based on API responses, with expected ground truth to assess multi-step reasoning.
-Though not returned by tools, these values are logged for evaluating agent reasoning.
-This setup supports controlled comparisons of agent behavior, tool use, and LLM performance across diverse SOPs.